danielfm/danielfm.github.io/_drafts/five-months-of-kubernetes.md

 We hope to continue building on Kubernetes to make our delivery platform even more dynamic and awesome!

 [^1]: Each AWS region seems to evolve at a different pace.
-At the time of this writing, multi-container Beanstalk applications, or even [ECS][ecs] wasn't available for the `sa-east-1` region.
+At the time of this writing, multi-container Beanstalk applications and [ECS][ecs] were not available for the `sa-east-1` region.
 Almost all of our users live in Brazil, so moving out to a different region wasn't really an option.
 [^2]: There are a number of initiatives to come up with a better tool to create and manage Kubernetes clusters, such as [kops][kops].
-[^3]: The migration is still in progress, but things are moving fast; we expect it to be completed by the end of the month.
+[^3]: The migration is still in progress, but things are moving fast; we expect it to be completed by the end of October.
 [^4]: The ops/delivery team is actually a one-engineer team: me!

 [12factor]:    https://12factor.net/